andestech/gcc/gcc/config/sh/sh.md

 ;; We allow a reg or 0 for one of the operands in order to be able to ;; do 'reg + T' sequences.
 Reload will load the constant 0 into the reg ;; as needed.
-;; FIXME: The load of constant 0 should be split out before reload, or else ;; it will be difficult to hoist or combine the constant load.
 (define_insn "*addc"
   [(set (match_operand:SI 0 "arith_reg_dest" "=r")
 	(plus:SI (plus:SI (match_operand:SI 1 "arith_reg_operand" "%0")